polarfire-soc/polarfire-soc-linux-examples/pdma/README.md

 ## DDR on Icicle-Kit
 There is 2 GB of DDR on Icicle-Kit.
 PolarFire SoC has extensive capabilities for mapping DDR into either cached, non-cached, and/or non-cached write-combine buffer based interfaces (or memory regions).
-This example explores how the memory regions can be allocated to the 2 GB of physical memory on Icicle-Kit by PolarFire SoC
+This example uses the default memory region allocation for the 2 GB of physical memory on Icicle-Kit by PolarFire SoC

 ### DDR on PolarFire SoC
 On PolarFire SoC, ignoring any board constraints, there are